ABC FinanceBridging loans

 Bridge loan alternatives

-- Secured loans – a secured loan is ideal for when you want to raise funds on a second charge loan.
-They are a loan secured against property and usually come with lower interest rates than bridging, although your max available borrowing may be restricted by how much equity you have in your property.
+A secured loan is ideal for when you want to raise funds on a second charge loan.
+They are secured against property and usually come with lower interest rates than bridging loans.
+The amount of the loan will be dependent on how much equity you have in your property.

-- Property development finance – for property developers.
-These are an alternative to bridging loans for those who are building property from the ground up.
+Property development finance is an alternative to bridging loans for developers who are building property from the ground up.

-- Commercial mortgages – for commercial properties, can be offered with fixed or variable rates.
+Commercial mortgages can be used for purchasing commercial property and can be offered with fixed or variable rates.
 Bridging loans are often used to complete commercial property transactions quickly, before refinance to a commercial mortgage.

-- Using savings or a family loan (essentially borrow money from family - while this may be fine for a smaller purchase, such as buying cars or repaying credit cards, it is often less so for funding large purchases such as a residential or commercial property.
+While this may be fine for a smaller purchase, such as buying cars or repaying credit cards, it is often less appropriate for funding large purchases such as a residential or commercial property.
+Additionally, if your circumstances change and you are unable to pay back the loan this may fracture your relationship.

-- Personal loan - these can be used to raise smaller amounts, but aren't suitable when looking to borrow larger sums of money from lenders (or even much over a max of £20k).
+Personal loans can be used to raise smaller amounts, but aren’t suitable when looking to borrow larger sums of money from lenders (or even much over a max of £20k).
 Personal loans usually have little to no lender arrangement fees and are unsecured, while bridging loans are a secured form of finance.

 How do I compare bridging loans to each other?